Prema Loka: Production

-Premaloka marked the directorial debut of V. Ravichandran.
+Prema Loka marked the directorial debut of V. Ravichandran.
 The film was supposed to be produced by K. C. N. Chandru who later backed out due to the film's high budget and high number of songs hence Ravichandran himself produced it.
 For the lead actress, Ravichandran rejected 52 girls before choosing Juhi Chawla.
 Apart from composing music, Hamsalekha also wrote lyrics for the soundtrack album and dialogues for the film.
 When Ravichandran was mulling over the theme of the film, Hamsalekha suggested him to do a musical script on the lines of The Sound of Music and Grease 2.
 Jolly Bustin, who went on to become an action choreographer, worked as a body double for Ravichandran.

 Leelavathi and Lokesh appeared in supporting roles in the Kannada version.
 The Tamil version featured Jaishankar and Manorama in supporting roles.
 Vishnuvardhan, Ambareesh, Tiger Prabhakar, Srinath and Urvashi made guest appearances in the film.
 Thengai Srinivasan, Cho Ramaswamy and Delhi Ganesh portray the respective roles of Ambareesh, Prabhakar and Srinath in the Tamil version.

 Soundtrack

 Hamsalekha composed the music for the film (in his Tamil debut) and also penned the lyrics for the Kannada soundtrack while Vairamuthu and Rajasri penned the lyrics for the Tamil and Telugu soundtrack.
 The soundtrack album consists of eleven tracks.
 The distribution rights were bought by Lahari Music for a hitherto record price of ₹150,000.

 The music was widely appreciated and created records in the audio cassette sales during the time.
 Tulsiram Naidu aka Lahari Velu of Lahari Music wrote in 2015, "Premaloka continues to be the biggest hit among film music albums in Kannada cinema.
 Back then audio rights were sold for a pittance and nominally paid ₹100 or ₹1,000.
 With Premaloka things changed and rights began to be sold in lakhs."
 The lyrics of the soundtrack also received acclaim from critics.
 The soundtrack sold 38 lakhs (3.8 million) units, setting a record for South Indian soundtrack albums.

-The lyrics of two songs from Grease 2 – Back to School Again and Who's That Guy? were retained as "Geleyare Nanna Gelathiyare" and "Yaarivanu".
-Another song Premalokadinda Banda was an adaptation of the 1986 Taiwanese Hokkien pop song Reflections In The Cup (also known as "Cup (in the) Shadow") (杯中影) composed by Taiwanese musician Chen Hong (陳宏) and sung by Taiwanese singer Chen Hsiao-yun (陳小雲).
+The lyrics of two songs from Grease 2 – "Back to School Again" and "Who's That Guy?" were retained as "Geleyare Nanna Gelathiyare" and "Yaarivanu".
+Another song "Premalokadinda Banda" was an adaptation of the 1986 Taiwanese Hokkien pop song "Reflections In The Cup" (also known as "Cup (in the) Shadow") (杯中影) composed by Taiwanese musician Chen Hong (陳宏) and sung by Taiwanese singer Chen Hsiao-yun (陳小雲).